CoderDojoSI/course/tasks/mobile_visual.md

 If you want to make an app for Android, code it in Java.
 If you want to make it for iOS, code it in Objective-C.
-If you want to make it for other platforms, you can use HTML+JavaScript.
+If you want to make it for other platforms, you can use HTML & JavaScript.
 **What a mess**!

 **If you want to make a mobile app**, use a visual programming tool that is